-This accelerated program allows highly-qualified undergraduate students in the BSFS undergraduate program to complete the MAGES program with one additional year of study.
+This accelerated programs allow highly-qualified undergraduate students in the Georgetown College or the BSFS undergraduate program to complete the MAGES program with one additional year of study.
 Prospective applicants should meet with their undergraduate Dean and MAGES staff to discuss the program.

 Dual degrees offer students the opportunity to combine the MAGES program with another degree program offered at either Georgetown University or one of our partner universities.
 CGES offers dual degrees with Ph.D. programs, Georgetown Law, and the McCourt School of Public Policy.